Gaussian Copula-Based Outage Performance Analysis of Fluid Antenna Systems: Channel Coefficient- or Envelope-Level Correlation Matrix?: Numerical Results

-Fig. 4 depicts the OPs versus the average transmit SNR $\gamma$ for selected values of $W$ under different methods.
-Overall, both `FAS\_Theo\_Enve' and `FAS\_Theo\_Coeff' can effectively model the outage behavior of FAS, while noticeable discrepancies remain between `FAS\_Theo\_Coeff' and `FAS\_Sim', especially in sparse port deployment scenarios and the low OP regime, compared to the closer match observed with `FAS\_Theo\_Enve'.
-Specifically, when the size of FA $W$ is large (e.g., $W=3.5$, $N=10$), corresponding to sparse port deployment, `FAS\_Theo\_Enve' exhibits a clear advantage in modeling accuracy in the low OP regime.
-When the size of FA $W$ is small (e.g., $W=0.5$, $N=10$), corresponding to dense port deployment, both `FAS\_Theo\_Coeff' and `FAS\_Theo\_Enve' yield comparable modeling accuracy.
+Fig. 4 depicts the OPs versus the average transmit SNR $\gamma$.
+Overall, both `FAS\_Theo\_Enve' and `FAS\_Theo\_Coeff' can effectively model the outage behavior of FAS, while noticeable discrepancies remain between `FAS\_Theo\_Coeff' and `FAS\_Sim', especially in sparse port deployment and the low-OP regime, compared to the closer match observed with `FAS\_Theo\_Enve'.
+Specifically, when $W$ is large (e.g., $W=3.5$, $N=10$), i.e., sparse port deployment, `FAS\_Theo\_Enve' exhibits a clear advantage in modeling accuracy in the low-OP regime.
+When $W$ is small (e.g., $W=0.5$, $N=10$), i.e., dense port deployment, both `FAS\_Theo\_Coeff' and `FAS\_Theo\_Enve' yield comparable modeling accuracy.

-To further explore the modeling accuracy of Gaussian copula using different correlation matrices in FAS, Fig. 5(a) shows the variation of OPs with respect to the size of FA $W$ for selected values of $N$.
+Fig. 5 (a) shows the variation of OPs with respect to $W$ for selected values of $N$.
 It is evident that `FAS\_Theo\_Enve' offers high accuracy on the whole.
-In the high-$W$ regime with given $N$ (sparse port deployment), `FAS\_Theo\_Enve' have an improvement in accuracy compared with `FAS\_Theo\_Coeff'.
+In the high-$W$ regime with given $N$ (sparse port deployment), `FAS\_Theo\_Enve' have an improvement in accuracy compared to `FAS\_Theo\_Coeff'.
 Moreover, the OPs exhibit fluctuations in the high $W$ regime.
-This behavior stems from the oscillatory nature of the spatial correlation function ${J_0}\left( \cdot \right)$ in the fully correlated model, where the channel of each port is constructed as a weighted combination of others according to the spatial correlation.
-Furthermore, Fig. 5(b) depicts the OPs versus the number of ports $N$ for selected values of $\gamma$ under different methods.
-The matching trend further confirms that `FAS\_Theo\_Enve' can obtain more accurate outage performance than `FAS\_Theo\_Coeff' in sparse port deployment, i.e., in the low-$N$ regime with given $W$.
-As the average transmit SNR $\gamma$ increases, `FAS\_Theo\_Enve' yields more accurate results than `FAS\_Theo\_Coeff' under denser port deployment, i.e., lager $N$ given a fixed $W$.
+This behavior stems from the oscillatory nature of ${J_0}\left( \cdot \right)$ in the fully correlated model, where the channel at each port is constructed as a weighted combination of that at other ports.
+Fig. 5 (b) depicts the OPs versus $N$ for selected values of $\gamma$.
+The matching trend further confirms that `FAS\_Theo\_Enve' obtains more accurate OP than `FAS\_Theo\_Coeff' in sparse port deployment, i.e., in the low-$N$ regime with given $W$.
+As $\gamma$ increases, `FAS\_Theo\_Enve' yields more accurate results than `FAS\_Theo\_Coeff' under denser port deployment, i.e., lager $N$ given a fixed $W$.